Climate Crisis Response

 - We have tenants in our building, for whom we manage waste disposal, building repair and services

-Having analysed our research, we wrote the Climate Crisis Response paper below for our Board, who approved it in June of this year.
+Having analysed our research, we wrote the Climate Crisis Response paper below for our Board, who approved it in June 2020.
 The paper includes a range of policies and procedures that we’re going to put into practice over the course of the coming years.
 We’ll start with the lightbulbs and move on from there to the leadwork!

 Please feel free to adapt our policies and procedures yourself if they suit.
-Bare in mind that every building and organisation is different, so you may need to tinker with the wording to make sure it works for you.
-If you’d like any further advice, please feel free to get in touch with our Director Susan – email@example.com – who’ll be happy to give support.
+Bear in mind that every building and organisation is different, so you may need to tinker with the wording to make sure it works for you.
+If you’d like any further advice, please feel free to get in touch with us at email@example.com and we’ll be happy to give support.
 Alternatively, take a look at Historic Environment Scotland’s Climate Action Plan for more detailed information.